Ismail8Ahmed/CodePath-Prework-Light-and-Sound-Memory-Game/README.md

 [N/A]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[The biggest challenge was the randomization, as I tried to implement it in several different ways, which did not work, until after soem time, I discovered a way to randomize the pattern of the game.]
+[The biggest challenge was the randomization, as I tried to implement it in several different ways, which did not work, until after some time, I discovered a way to randomize the pattern of the game.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [I would like to learn more about Asynchronous JavaScript, Functional Javascript, React, Node, and MongoDB.]